KARTIK-PANDEY-KP/Project_Lou/README.md

-# 🤖 Project Lou - Your AI-Powered Assistant Suite
+# 🤖 Project Lou - Your AI-Powered Assistant(MCP) Suite f ro everything Outreach

 ## 🌟 What is Project Lou?